fg91/learning_cuda/notes/lesson_6/README.md

 Originally none of the red numbers are set/not visited yet.

 1. Set vertex "2" to 0
-2. Check with 6 threads in a "Edges" where one of the vertices has a depth set and the other one has not.
+2. Check with 6 threads in "Edges" where one of the vertices has a depth set and the other one has not.
 This condition holds for "1-2", "2-3", and "5-2".
 Set the other one to d + 1.
 Set "1", "3", and "5" to 1.
 3. The next pairs for which this condition holds are "0-1", "3-4", and "5-6".
 Set "0", "4", and "5" to 2.

 What is the work complexity of this algorithm?